fukamachi/caveman/README.markdown

     (caveman:make-app :blog-app)

-Then a project skelton is generated to current directory.
+Then a project skeleton is generated to current directory.

     (ql:quickload :blog-app)
     (blog-app:start)